ogennaisrael01/Todo_API/README.md

 5. **Delete Task**
    - Remove a task permanently.

----

-## 🎯 Intermediate Features

 6. **Mark Task as Completed/Incomplete**
    - Toggle status between done and not done.

-7. **Categories/Tags**
-   - Organize tasks into categories (e.g., work, personal, shopping).

 8. **Sorting and Filtering**
-   - Sort by due date, priority, or creation date.
+   - Sort by due task
-   - Filter by category or status.

 9. **Reminders / Notifications**
-   - Background job to send email or push reminders for upcoming tasks.
+   - Inapp notifications for upcoming tasks.

 10. **Search**
     - Keyword search in tasks.